Address: 10877 Willow Drive North, Bealeton, VA 22712

 Thursday - Saturday: 9 a.m. - 5 p.m.

 The Bealeton branch library opened in 1991 in the Bealeton Village Shopping Center and expanded from 1,600 square feet to 3,200 square feet in January, 1996.
 In December, 2003, a newly built 10,000-square-foot Bealeton Library opened its doors at Willow Drive North.
 Its architects took design cues from the Bealeton Depot, which sits adjacent to the library.

-In June 2008, the Bealeton branch became a Cooperating Collection of the Foundation Center.
+The Bealeton branch is a partner in the Funding Information Network.
 Grant seekers, including individuals and organizations, can access the collection and online databases free of charge.
 Please speak with a reference librarian for details.

 Events/Programs at Bealeton Library